Does my credit score affect business energy prices?

 Source: GOV.UK

 As a business owner, the last thing on your mind is searching endless websites for the cheapest business energy quote.
 This is where we step in with our market-leading comparison engine.
-It takes just 60 seconds to compare commercial energy rates and start the switching process.
+It takes just 60 seconds to compare business energy rates and start the switching process.

 Our self-service platform allows you to compare online, anytime, when it suits you.
 If you need something more tailored to your business, one of our experts would be more than happy to help you find a solution.